 Brilliant Industries wants to monitor profitability of its incandescent and LED lamp manufacturing divisions.
-It sets up two tracking codes: INC and LED.
-All income and expenses are designated with one code or the other.
+It sets up two divisions: INC and LED.
+All income and expenses are designated with one division or the other.
 At the end of each financial period, Profit and Loss Statements are generated separately for the two divisions.
 Combined Profit and Loss Statements can also be created comparing performance of the two divisions.

-Atlas Construction assigns tracking codes to each building project by year: 2016-1, 2016-2, 2017-1, etc. Transactions related to a single project are tagged with appropriate tracking codes.
+Atlas Construction assigns divisions to each building project by year: 2016-1, 2016-2, 2017-1, etc. Transactions related to a single project are tagged with appropriate divisions.
 Those pertaining to the business in general are left uncoded.
 Profit and Loss Statements can be generated for individual projects or the entire company.
-If necessary, Atlas could designate separate lists of expenses and accounts on which tracking codes would be used for distinct project types.
-Concrete projects might have tracking codes applied on subcontractor labor, while internally performed electrical projects might have tracking codes applied on wages.
+If necessary, Atlas could designate separate lists of expenses and accounts on which divisions would be used for distinct project types.
+Concrete projects might have divisions applied on subcontractor labor, while internally performed electrical projects might have divisions applied on wages.

 In the Reports tab, click Profit and Loss Statement: